jiywww/obsidian-popnote/README.md

 - **Smart sorting**: Pinned notes appear first, followed by others in your preferred order

 ### Advanced Window Features

 - **Floating Windows**:
   - Always-on-top option for persistent visibility
   - Three window level options:
     - **Fullscreen**: Appears above fullscreen apps (may affect macOS dock behavior)
-    - **Floating**: Always on top with better dock integration (no fullscreen support)
+    - **Floating**: Always on top with better dock integration (cannot above fullscreen apps)
     - **Normal**: Standard window behavior
-  - Visible on all workspaces (macOS) - available with Fullscreen level
+  - Visible on all workspaces (macOS) - available with Fullscreen level (you will need to open this option to have the floating window above fullscreen apps)
 - **Window Position & Size**:
-  - Remember last position and size
+  - Remember the last position and size
   - Fixed size option
   - Position presets: center, left, right, or last position
 - **Cursor Position**: